Yale-LILY/LectureBank/README.md

 This is the github page for our paper *What Should I Learn First: Introducing LectureBank for NLP Education and Prerequisite Chain Learning* in the proceedings AAAI 2019.

+Code for replicating the results will be uploaded soon.
+Stay tuned.

 ![An example of prerequisite relations from lecture slides depicted as a directed graph](https://github.com/Yale-LILY/LectureBank/blob/master/imgs/slide_diagram_final.png)